varigence/docs/index.md

 # Support and Documentation

 At Varigence, we offer a comprehensive library of professional support resources.

 We include support within the products, for our customers with active product support/maintenance, and as supplemental packages for more extensive training.

-In addition to the documentation here we offer forums on varigence.com and have developed a community at Bimlscript.com where members contribute helpful video tutorials, walkthroughs, and snippets to the community.
+In addition to the support here, we have developed a community at [Bimlscript.com](http://bimlscript.com) where members contribute helpful video tutorials, walkthroughs, and snippets to the community.

 ![Biml -h38px](content/images/biml.svg)